startup-dotfiles/configs/README.md

 ### Unknown operation xxx.
 Skipping

-Each valid MANIFEST entry must include at least two fields: `file_or_dir` and `destination`.
+Each valid MANIFEST entry must include the three fields: `source_suffix`, `operation` and `target_suffix`.
 Because the operation field sits between these two, the script will still parse that field even if you specify a default operation with the `-o` option.
-Therefore you must either set the operation field to "copy" or "symlink", or leave it empty.
+Therefore you must either set the operation field to "copy", "symlink" or "exclude", or leave it empty.

 ```txt
 # For example